Blog · By The Packaging Vista Team · June 20, 2026

 Custom sizing is the fix

 Because we build boxes to your exact dimensions with no die or plate fees, right-sizing for dim weight costs nothing extra – it just saves on every shipment.
-See packaging cost.
+The minimum is only 100 boxes, so even a small brand can move from an oversized stock box to a fitted one and start trimming dimensional weight on the next run.
+See packaging cost for how pricing works, and our cost-reduction guide for more savings.

 Tell us your product and we will size a box to minimize dimensional weight, with a free dieline.
 Start with our measuring guide, then request your free quote or contact our team.